 Walkthrough 1: Creating Your Avatar

 This is the part most guides gloss over.
-Here's every click.
+Here's every click, following the HeyGen Avatar IV guide.

 Go to heygen.com and sign in.
 If you don't have an account, the free tier lets you test the platform before committing.